 The time had come to sell the home place.
 To my surprise, this turned out to be a fairly straightforward affair.
 During my annual visit to Iowa, I sat down with a realtor who explained the process (along with his fees).
 All I had to do was sign a form giving him permission to list the acreage then, after I’d returned to Bangkok, simply check my email for any offers he’d received.

 It took five months to complete the sale, the first three of which were spent swatting away lowball offers designed to find out how desperate I was to sell.
-It really wasn’t much different than picking up a lady at one of the bars down the street: just be patient and wait for the right one to come along, the only difference being that with the farm I had to have an attorney iron out the details, after which I provided a notarized signature on an offer sheet — not a bad way, now that I think about it, for nego-tiating with a Thai bar girl who is herself already two sheets to the wind.
+It really wasn’t much different than picking up a lady at one of the bars down the street: just be patient and wait for the right one to come along, the only difference being that with the farm I had an attorney to iron out the details.

-The closing date for the sale was February 18, at which time the proceeds were deposited into my savings account at Wells Fargo.
+The closing date for the sale was in February of 2016 at which time the proceeds were deposited into my savings account.
 While I knew what the amount was going to be, it was still a bit disorienting to see that much money suddenly appear.
 What in God’s name was I going to do with it?
-Then it hit me: I would use some of the money to help a few of my Thai lady friends and maybe contribute to a worthy cause or two.
-Try to be a nice, kind-hearted fellow.
+Then it hit me: I would use some it to help a few of my Thai lady friends and maybe also contribute to a worthy cause or two.
+Try to be a good-hearted (sucker) human being.